s1r0n/lightning-path/readings/10-Eupsychia/index.md

 ---

+### Maslow, A. H. (1968).
+Eupsychia: The good society. _Journal of Humanistic Psychology_, 1(2), 1-11.  [https://doi.org/10.1177/002216786100100202](https://doi.org/10.1177/002216786100100202)
+This article offers Maslow’s clearest articulation of Eupsychia: a society built to enable rather than inhibit human development.
+Drawing on his work with self-actualizing individuals, Maslow imagines a community that satisfies all levels of human need and fosters psychological and spiritual growth.
+It is one of the key theoretical documents in the construction of a Harmonic Social Order.
+[Read.](https://repo.lightningpath.org/readings/10-Eupsychia/eupsychia-the-good-society-maslow.pdf)

+---

 ### Maslow, A. H. (1961).
-Health as transcendence of environment.
-Brandeis University.
+Health as transcendence of environment.  _Journal of Humanistic Psychology_, 1(1), 1-7. [https://doi.org/10.1177/002216786100100102](https://doi.org/10.1177/002216786100100102)

 In this seminal paper, Maslow challenges prevailing models of mental health that equate wellness with conformity or passive adaptation to society.
 Instead, he argues for a definition of health based on internal authenticity and transcendence—where the self governs its own values independent of societal pressures.
 This anticipates his later Eupsychian ideals by centering self-actualization and autonomy as key indicators of psychological health.
 [Read.](https://repo.lightningpath.org/readings/10-Eupsychia/maslow-1961-health-as-transcendence-of-environment.pdf).